Be the Architect of Your Future

 - Brown Center for Students of Color, BCSC (68 Brown Street): The BCSC is a student-focused center designed to provide students of color with a base for social, academic, administrative, cultural, and organizational support.

-- Sarah Doyle Women's Center, SDWC (22 Benevolent Street): Seeks to provide a comfortable, yet challenging place for students, faculty, and staff to examine the multitude of issues around gender.
+- Sarah Doyle Center for Women and Gender, SDWC (26 Benevolent Street): Seeks to provide a comfortable, yet challenging place for students, faculty, and staff to examine the multitude of issues around gender.

-- Student and Employee Accessibility Services, SEAS (20 Benevolent Street): Works with any member of the Brown community who may need accommodations or services due to a disability or medical condition.
+- Student Accessibility Services, SAS (20 Benevolent Street): Works with any member of the Brown community who may need accommodations or services due to a disability or medical condition.
 They are also available to meet with individuals who are wondering if they may have a disability or would benefit from an evaluation or more information.

 Health and Wellness

-Brown Health Services offers a variety of medical services to students.
+Brown Health Services (13 Brown Street, Andrews House) offers a variety of medical services to students.
 An annual health services fee is charged to all students to cover the cost of providing care at Health Services.
 However, this fee does not include health insurance.

 University life brings with it challenges in many areas: academic, emotional, family, cultural, social.
 It is not unusual for students to develop concerns about these areas at some point in their time at Brown.
 It is a sign of strength to seek help when concerns become particularly troublesome or interfere with the student’s academic or social functioning.
-Counseling and Psychological Services is a safe and confidential place for students to talk about any concern.
+Counseling and Psychological Services (69 Brown Street, Page-Robinson Hall 512) is a safe and confidential place for students to talk about any concern.
 Students can also make an appointment with a Student Life dean to discuss any non-academic issue that may be impacting his/her academic experience.

-Brown's Department of Athletics and Physical Education offers a broad array of physical fitness opportunities, including organized sports at various levels (varsity, club, and recreational) and fitness classes and centers.
+Brown's Department of Athletics and Physical Education (235 Hope St) offers a broad array of physical fitness opportunities, including organized sports at various levels (varsity, club, and recreational) and fitness classes and centers.